Student Living Costs in Japan: Rent, Food, and Budget Tips

 • Deals at shops

 Your regular 学生証 (gakuseishou - student ID) works magic too.
-Places like the National Museum of Nature and Science often let students in free.
+Places like the National Museum of Nature and Science often let students in free (opens in new tab).
 Keep both cards handy - you never know when you'll spot a student discount!

 6.2.
 Seasonal Sales and Bargain Shopping in Japan